 Polley hasn’t had as much luck lately, but that hasn’t stopped him from hunting every spring.

 “I love morel mushrooms.
 I’ll eat them fried.
 I’ll eat them sautéed,” he said.
 “If they’re really clean, nice and fresh, I’ll eat them fresh.
 They just have a unique taste, a unique tenderness that I cannot find with any other mushrooms.
 These we have an awesome taste, a medium wall, and they’re just real nice to work with in the kitchen.”

-The past few year’s lack of snow resulted in less crop for Polley, who sells morels at local markets in the metro. prices vary from vendor to vendor but can sell from anywhere from $20-40 per pound due to how difficult it is to find them.
+In the past, a lack of snow resulted in less crop for Polley, who sells morels at local markets in the metro. prices vary from vendor to vendor but can sell from anywhere from $20-40 per pound due to how difficult it is to find them.

 “You need that high humidity during the afternoons,” he said.
 “If you can get a high humidity pattern running with late night showers or early morning showers that creates that humidity where we’re talking about 50s at night and mid-70s during the day — if you can get that going, then they will start producing.
 It will be a very successful producing year.”

 If you look anywhere on social media right now, the mushroom posts are popping up everywhere.

 The season has already started, so many are wanting to get out and find their own haul.
 But if you’re a novice, you need to know where to start.